dotnet/csharplang/spec/expressions.md

 -   The set accessor of x is invoked with the value computed for y as its value argument.

+> [!NOTE]
-\[*Note*: if the compile time type of x is dynamic and there is an implicit conversion from the compile time type of y to dynamic, no runtime resolution is required. *end note*\]
+> if the compile time type of x is dynamic and there is an implicit conversion from the compile time type of y to dynamic, no runtime resolution is required.

+> [!NOTE]
-\[*Note*: The array co-variance rules (§17.6) permit a value of an array type A\[\] to be a reference to an instance of an array type B\[\], provided an implicit reference conversion exists from B to A. Because of these rules, assignment to an array element of a *reference-type* requires a run-time check to ensure that the value being assigned is compatible with the array instance.
+> The array co-variance rules (§17.6) permit a value of an array type A\[\] to be a reference to an instance of an array type B\[\], provided an implicit reference conversion exists from B to A. Because of these rules, assignment to an array element of a *reference-type* requires a run-time check to ensure that the value being assigned is compatible with the array instance.
 In the example

 string\[\] sa = new string\[10\];\
 object\[\] oa = sa;